 I’m assuming that you, the reader, are aware of the data source resource type.
 You can read more here.
 Using

 terraform_remote_state as a data source is quite similar to that.
 Using that resource block, I can access only those resources that have been exposed in the remote state via the output block.
 Say, e.g., I am using an existing terraform configuration as a remote state, and that configuration does not have any outputs.
 In that case, even if I have access to the remote state file, I won’t have to access any information inside the state file.
 You can read about remote state data sources here.

 Let me now walk you through the use case so that you can follow along.

-Situation: Two separate Terraform configuration projects created a VPC, a couple of public and private subnets, and a route-table, among other resources.
+Situation: Two separate Terraform configuration projects created separate Amazon VPCs, a couple of public and private subnets, and route tables, among other resources.
 Also, both these projects have a remote backend to store the

 terraform.tfstate files.
 There are no overlapping CIDR blocks between the two VPCs.

 Task: The requirement was to create a peering connection between these two Amazon VPCs such that resources in the public subnets of these two VPCs can communicate with each other.

 Approach: Having worked on a similar project in the past, I had a fair idea of creating a peering connection.